 The term "enterprise of a Contracting Party" shall mean

-an enterprise duly constituted or organized under the applicable laws and regulations of that Contracting Party, [CR: having the permanent seat] and carrying out substantial business activities in the Territory of that Contracting Party.
+an enterprise duly constituted or organized under the applicable laws and regulations of that Contracting Party and carrying out substantial business activities in the territory of that Contracting Party.

 5. The term "returns" shall mean amounts yielded by an investment and in particular, though not exclusively, includes profits, interest related to loans, capital gains, shares, dividends, royalties or fees.